Hazel E. Johnson Research Center

 The Hazel E. Johnson Research Center features an outstanding collection of historical documents and photographs.
 The center also has oral history interviews and transcriptions, videos, letters, diaries and other resources about pioneer families, businesses and communities in northeastern Colorado.
 There are maps from the late 1800s to present day, past editions of regional newspapers (on microfilm and in bound volumes), and other special collections that preserve and document our region’s rich history.

 Researchers are welcome to contact the staff at the Hazel E. Johnson Research Center to schedule an appointment or inquire about the ability to access specific resources prior to visiting the center.
+Archival finding aids for those collections that have them are also available upon request.

 What to expect when you visit: